arielf/learning-to-learn/README.md

 This provides the critical insight on how to solve this particular classification problem perfectly, and in a minimalistic way.

-Again, there's no need for hidden layers, although we could come up with many solutions by adding inputs and capacity, they wouldn't be perfect, nor minimal (in the model-simplicity sense).
+Again, there's no need for hidden-layers, although we could come up with many solutions by adding inputs and capacity, they wouldn't be perfect, nor minimal (in the model-simplicity sense).